Doom3r-root/BreakNS/README.md

 ## Hardware Requirements

-This tools requires a **wireless adapter with monitor mode support**.
+This tool requires a **wireless adapter with monitor mode support**.

 Recommended setup: